daniellund14/chat-server/README.md

 ## General
 This service is a Python service utilizing Flask to serve as a basic API for a messenger application.
 It does not take into account security, authentication, etc.

 The services utilizes REST endpoints and SocketIO connections to drive most of the app.
-The REST endpoints are shown via the postman collection included and listed below, and SocketIO events are documented in the included lucid chart image.
+The REST endpoints are shown via the postman collection included and inside the [Endpoints](Endpoints.md), and SocketIO events are documented in the [Events](Events.md) and included lucid chart image.

 ## Running the Server
 - Requirements